GARDEN SHED FAQs

 Yes you can.
 However, if your concrete pad is not custom made for your particular shed it will be very difficult to seal and chances are water will seep into your shed.
 We recommend purchasing a timber floor kitset as well, this will ensure your shed is extremely waterproof.

 We recommend always bolting/pegging your shed down!
 However, if you are unsure, we recommend anchoring your shed down if you have ordered a small shed, are putting your shed onto a concrete floor or are in an exposed area.
 These kits can also be purchased when ordering your shed at a small additional cost.
-A hold down kit is included in the price when ordering a Spanbilt shed.

 A bolt down kit is used for anchoring your shed to a concrete pad where a peg down kit it used to anchor your shed to grass/dirt.